sciencewiki/ClimateMachine.jl/docs/src/HowToGuides/Atmos/Microphysics.md

 ### Ventilation factor

-Ventilation factor parametrizes the increase in the mass and heat exchange for falling particles.
+The ventilation factor parametrizes the increase in the mass and heat exchange for falling particles.
 Following [Seifert\_and\_Beheng\_2006](https://link.springer.com/article/10.1007/s00703-005-0112-4) eq.
 24
 the ventilation factor is defined as:
 ```math